MontbrunPrivateCapital/TrustTAdministrationExample/README.md

 You may also see our swagger documentation, to test endpoints and see data format.
 Check out [https://trustt-admin-api-test.azurewebsites.net/index.html](https://trustt-admin-api-test.azurewebsites.net/index.html)

+# Install

+In order to obtains SDK's library, you add a feed pointing to our servers upstream.
+There is a nuget.config file in the project with a convenient configuration but if you need, [check this link target](https://elitecapitalresearch.pkgs.visualstudio.com/d58d7a4f-0b9f-4539-a60f-a77a36d702e5/_packaging/TrustTSDKs%40Local/nuget/v3/index.json)

 # Getting Started

 - lack, define authentication's credential obtaining